Make Big Wipes part of your Health & Safety Strategy

 Both diseases start with a flu-like illness with a persistent and severe headache.
 This can lead to vomiting and muscle pains and ultimately to jaundice, meningitis and kidney failure.
 In rare cases the diseases can be fatal.

 Symptoms usually develop 7-21 days after initial infection.
 Sometimes, the incubation period can be as short as 2-3 days or as long as 30 days.
 In more severe cases, there may be failure of some organs, e.g the kidneys, or meningitis.
 Generally however, cases will recover fully within 2-6 weeks but some may take up to 3 months.

 Big Wipes were tested as effectively preventing the incubation of Leptospira (Weils) interrogans strain RGA.
 According to OIE Leptospiros Reference Laboratory, “no Leptospira interrogans serovar icterhohaemorrhagiae strain was detected in the media which was inoculated with the Big Wipes sections which were exposed to leptospires.”

-Big Wipes antibacterial hand cleaning wipes remove anything from water and oil-based paints to varnishes, silicone sealants, oils, epoxies and stubborn PU expanding foam and adhesives.
+Big Wipes antiviral and antibacterial hand cleaning wipes remove anything from water and oil-based paints to varnishes, silicone sealants, oils, epoxies and stubborn PU expanding foam and adhesives.
 Big Wipes are water based, preservative-free and contain four dermatologically tested skin conditioners.
 These help to nourish and protect the skin and thus prevent hands from becoming dry and cracked – both painful symptoms of dermatitis.